spuggy0919/ESP32_tinyConsole/README.md

 ![pio Toolbar](png/toolbar.png)

-## *Notics* upload binary file or data to file system, you must close serial monitor to let seril driver be free.
+## *Important* upload binary file or data to file system, you must close serial monitor to let serial driver be free.

   In toolbar, (-> icon) can build and upload. for clean build, you can click clear icon, or delete *.pio* sub folder in explorer Window at first.